If you're reading this in our web widget, consider expanding the article for a better reading experience.

 Dividers help show the role of the triggers in your list

 In this example, we have divided our trigger list into 3 categories:

 Each category explains the high-level function of the triggers and focus on the trigger actions.

 Therefore, in the set category, we find only triggers that set data as final action, in the assign category, we find triggers that assign tickets to users, and so forth.

 This way of visually separating triggers helps you locate a specific trigger in a list, and makes debugging you triggers easier.

-Read How do I organise the triggers of my account? for detailed instructions.
+For detailed instructions, see the article: How do I organise the triggers of my account?